 To fit three lines and cleats or clutches on each side of the roof, you have to get creative.
 My solution was to install one dual cam cleat on each side of the roof.
 Each takes less width than two single cam cleats.
 I did need to grind a little relief in the pop top edge for the cams but it’s not noticeable.
 I use the cam cleats for the lines with the highest tension on them.
 For additional lines that need almost no tension (for example, a headsail downhaul), you can mount a clam cleat on a nearby stanchion as shown below.
 Other options are a regular clam cleat on the roof slightly forward of the dual cam cleat or a lateral clam cleat mounted vertically on the upper corner of the cabin wall.

 In my opinion, line clutches aren’t as practical as cam cleats.
-Clutches were designed to work with cabin top winches.
+Clutches are designed to work with cabin top winches.
 They require one hand to pull or winch the line and the other to operate the clutch.
 Cam cleats let you keep both hands on the line and pull harder, eliminating the need for cabin top winches and saving time.

 Following is a table of the line sizes that are plenty long enough to lead aft where applicable and for splicing eyes if you choose to do so.